Riding-like sitting

 Riding-like sitting or balanced sitting includes a sitting posture that approaches the natural resting position.

-A forward sloping seat encourages this natural posture, which is the same as when lying on the side while sleeping.
-The lumbar curve is preserved, the joint angles are open, and muscles are well-balanced and relaxed.
-This position is exactly the same as when riding a horse: the rider sits upright and at the same time maintains a lumbar lordosis because of the downwards sloping thighs.
+A forward-sloping seat encourages this natural posture, which is the same as when lying on the side while sleeping.
+The lumbar curve is preserved, the joint angles are open, and the muscles are well-balanced and relaxed.
+This position is exactly the same as when riding a horse: the rider sits upright and at the same time maintains a lumbar lordosis because of the downwards-sloping thighs.

 Riding-like sitting or balanced seating is the most suitable position for long periods of sitting.
-Forward sloping seats and higher desks can eliminate lower back strain and even prevent chronic back pain.
+Forward-sloping seats and higher desks can eliminate lower back strain and even prevent chronic back pain.
 It also relieves pressure on the lungs and stomach and provides greater mobility.
-The advantages compared to conventional furniture in terms of pain, flexion and comfort are documented in several scientific studies starting with research by A C Mandal, MD, and recently reviewed, updated and discussed by T Mandal with several references to research and the revised European (CEN) standards for educational furniture that includes balanced seating options.
+The advantages compared to conventional furniture in terms of pain, flexion, and comfort are documented in several scientific studies starting with research by A C Mandal, MD, and recently reviewed, updated, and discussed by T Mandal with several references to research and the revised European (CEN) standards for educational furniture that includes balanced seating options.